VUEngine/vuengine.github.io/documentation/user-guide/graphics.md

     // Palette index to use by the graphical data (0 - 3)
     0,

-    // Flag to recyble the texture with a different map false,
+    // Flag to recycle the texture with a different map false,

     // Flag to vertically flip the image